 What if my child doesn't like Lacrosse?
 Can I get a refund?

 We understand that players change their minds or that some might find the sport too aggressive.
 Refund requests awill be decided on a case by case basis only.
 Please see our Refund Policy

 How often are practices and games?

 Practice times vary depending upon the coach and your child's age group.
 Most teams practice 2-3 times a week for a couple of hours.
 Games are usually on a Saturday or Sunday.
 Occassionally, teams will play games twice in one weekend but it is rare.

 What kind of commitment am I expected to give as a parent?
 Do I have to volunteer?

 We do require that all parents volunteer in some way during the season.
 This can be done by working our spirit wear /snack shack booth during games or by helping out with timekeeping/scoring.
 We also have a fireworks booth over the summer and ask parents to help work that for a few hours in July.
-You can also help by being an assistant coach, a team parent or by assisting us with our fundraising efforts.
+You can also help by being an assistant coach, a team parent, or by assisting us with our other fundraising efforts.